MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-reduced-ui-motion.md

 To check whether the page is usable with animations turned off:

-1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html) in a new tab of the browser, and then select **F12** to open DevTools.
+1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html) in a new tab of the browser, and then press `F12` to open DevTools.

 1. At the top of DevTools, select the **Sources** tool, and then in the **Navigation** pane on the left, select `styles.css`.
 The CSS file appears in the **Editor** pane.